eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 The :ref:`configuration` section shows how to configure entity attributes using XML profiles, but this section goes deeper on it, explaining each field with its available values and how to compound the complete XML files.

-*eProsima Fast RTPS* permits to load as several XML files in the same execution, and they can contain several XML profiles.
+*eProsima Fast RTPS* permits to load several XML files in the same execution, as they can contain several XML profiles.
 An XML profile is defined by a unique name (or ``<transport_id>`` label in the :ref:`transportdescriptors` case) that is used to reference the XML profile when during the creation of a Fast RTPS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.
-*eProsima Fast RTPS* will also try to find in current execution path and load an XML file with the name *DEFAULT_FASTRTPS_PROFILES.xml*, during its initialization.
+During *eProsima Fast RTPS* initialization, it tries to load an XML file with the name *DEFAULT_FASTRTPS_PROFILES.xml* in the current execution path.

 Making an XML
 -------------

 An XML file can contain several XML profiles.
-Each profile can be divided into :ref:`transportdescriptors`, :ref:`xmldynamictypes`, :ref:`participantprofiles`, :ref:`publisherprofiles`, and :ref:`subscriberprofiles`.
+The available profile types are :ref:`transportdescriptors`, :ref:`xmldynamictypes`, :ref:`participantprofiles`, :ref:`publisherprofiles`, and :ref:`subscriberprofiles`.

 .. literalinclude:: xmlprofiles.xml